chaitjo/geometric-rna-design/tutorial/README.md

 - For understanding the broader biological context, I simultaneously listened through [MIT 7.016 Introductory Biology](https://www.youtube.com/playlist?list=PLUl4u3cNGP63LmSVIVzy584-ZbjbJ-Y63), which has really passionate lecturers and starts from the basics.

+- [Thoughts on how to think (and talk) about RNA structure](https://www.pnas.org/doi/full/10.1073/pnas.2112677119).
+An approachable yet thorough paper introducing RNA structure.
+I keep finding myself coming back to refer to some details in this manuscript and highly recommend it.

 - Lastly, if you want to work through a textbook, I'm sure there are several nice ones out there.
 I've been referencing [Principles of Nucleic Acid Structure](https://link.springer.com/book/10.1007/978-1-4612-5190-3) from time to time because Pietro Liò very kindly gave me his copy.

 - I'm also enjoying the new [RNA Biology Coursera course](https://www.coursera.org/learn/rna-biology/) by Rhiju Das and the Das Lab at Stanford.
+I would perhaps start here if I were starting from scratch.